 It’s always important to care for your body, but it’s especially important during times of excessive stress.
 While supporting your spouse, ensure that you eat a healthy diet, drink plenty of water, get adequate sleep, and spend time exercising and being active.

 Avoid substances like tobacco or excessive alcohol, as well as foods and drinks that are high in sugar and caffeine.
-If you don’t have time to hit the gym, even a ten-minute walk around the block can do wonders for your health.
+If you don’t have time to hit the gym, even a ten-minute walk around the block can do wonders for your health and helps in recovering from alcohol addiction especially.

 All these things are imperative for a person’s physical and mental well-being.
 As the saying goes, you cannot pour from an empty cup.
 Make sure your body is well nourished in all the possible ways so that you are physically prepared to take on the challenges before you.
 Plus, eating well and being physically active makes you feel good.